Vitamin B12 occurs naturally in animal products. Vegans can get this important nutrient by consuming fortified foods, probiotics and fermented foods.

 3. Fortified soymilk– Although soybeans do not naturally contain vitamin B12, many soymilk products are fortified with this vitamin to help strict vegetarians and vegans receive the recommended daily value of vitamin B12.
 Look for an unsweetenedfortified soymilkthat provides the recommended amount of vitamin B12 in one cup of fortified soymilk.

-4. Kombucha– Kombucha is a beverage made by fermenting tea with bacteria and yeast cultures.
+4. Kombucha– Kombucha is a beverage that ferments tea with bacteria and yeast cultures.
 These cultures create a nutritional powerhouse for those who do not consume animal products.
 It contains high levels of B vitamins, including vitamin B12.
 Because kombucha is a liquid, you can easily absorb the vitamin B12 in this delicious fermented tea.

-5. Nori– Nori is purple seaweed sheets used to make sushi rolls.
-According to the National Institutes of Health, in order to maximize the vitamin B12 contained in nori, one must not season and toast the nori as the toasting process destroys it.
-The study went on to determine that Korean purple seaweed is an excellent source of active vitamin B12 for strict vegetarians and vegans who do not consume any type of animal products.
+5. Nori—Nori is purple seaweed sheets used in sushi rolls.
+According to the National Institutes of Health, to maximize the vitamin B12 in nori, it must not be seasoned or toasted, as the toasting process destroys it.
+A study determined that Korean purple seaweed is an excellent source of active vitamin B12 for strict vegetarians and vegans who do not consume animal products.

-6. Nutritional yeast– Nutritional yeast looks and tastes similar to Parmesan cheese; however, it does not contain any animal products.
-It can be sprinkled over salads, added to soups or used as a garnish over roasted vegetables or popcorn.
+6. Nutritional yeast– Nutritional yeast looks and tastes similar to Parmesan cheese but contains no animal products.
+It can be sprinkled over salads, added to soups, or used as a garnish over roasted vegetables or popcorn.

-7. Probiotics– Did you know that increasing the beneficial bacteria in your gastrointestinal tract can help increase your vitamin B12 levels?
-The bacteria in probiotics can actually produce the vitamin B12 that your body needs for healthy blood cells, DNA synthesis and healthy nerves.
+7. Probiotics– Did you know that increasing the beneficial bacteria in your gastrointestinal tract can help improve your vitamin B12 levels?
+Probiotic bacteria can produce the vitamin B12 your body needs for healthy blood cells, DNA synthesis, and healthy nerves.
 Taking aprobiotic supplementincreases the beneficial bacteria in the body.
-When probiotics are combined with vegan approved vitamin B12 supplements and fermented foods, you can lower the risk of its deficiency.
+Combining probiotics with vegan-approved vitamin B12 supplements and fermented foods can lower the risk of its deficiency.

-8. Shiitake mushrooms– The National Institutes of Health reports that vitamin B12 is found in shiitake mushrooms.
-In order to get the daily recommended allowance, a vegan would need to eat 50 grams of dried shiitake mushrooms.
-Many people will think it is impossible to eat this amount of mushrooms each day; however, adding it to soups, salads and stuffing can help fulfill your vitamin B12 requirements.
+8. The National Institutes of Health reports that vitamin B12 is found in shiitake mushrooms.
+A vegan must eat 50 grams of dried shiitake mushrooms to get the daily recommended allowance.
+Many people will think it is impossible to eat this amount of mushrooms each day; however, adding it to soups, salads, and stuffing can help fulfill your vitamin B12 requirements.

-9. Spirulina– Spirulina is an algae that contains methylcobalamin, the biologically active form of vitamin B12.
-Because it is easily absorbed, it can provide vegans and strict vegetarians with the vitamin B12 that they need for optimal health.
+9. Spirulina—Spirulina is an algae that contains methylcobalamin, the biologically active form of vitamin B12.
+Because it is easily absorbed, it can provide vegans and strict vegetarians with the vitamin B12 they need for optimal health.

 10. Tempeh– Tempeh is made from fermented soybeans.
 The microorganisms found in tempeh naturally produce vitamin B12.
-It is important to remember that not all brands of tempeh will contain vitamin B12 producing microorganisms; therefore, it is essential that you read labels closely.
+It is important to remember that not all brands of tempeh contain vitamin B12-producing microorganisms; therefore, you must read labels closely.
 Although finding a product that produces this vitamin will increase your vitamin B12 and fiber, you should not rely on it solely.

-Vitamin B12 occurs naturally in animal products like meats, eggs and dairy products.
-Those who follow a vegan diet will need to find ways to ensure they are getting the recommended daily amount of this vitamin without eating meat.
-Along with taking a B-12 supplement, vegans can get this important nutrient by consuming fortified foods, probiotics and fermented foods.
+Vitamin B12 occurs naturally in animal products like meat, eggs, and dairy.
+Vegans must find ways to ensure they get the recommended daily amount of this vitamin without eating meat.
+In addition to taking a B-12 supplement, vegans can get this vital nutrient by consuming fortified foods, probiotics, and fermented foods.

 I hear that most soy products produced in the U.S. are filled with the poison that is sprayed on growing soy plants.
 Is this your experience or understanding?